NEW PROVISIONAL UNLAWFUL PRESENCE WAIVERS

 Who Is Not Eligible To Apply For The Provisional Unlawful Presence Waiver?

-The provisional waiver program does not apply to any other relative of a U.S. citizen other than spouses, children and parents.
+The provisional waiver program does not apply to any other relative of a U.S. citizen other than spouses, children, and parents.
 Additionally, relatives of lawful permanent residents ARE NOW (LPR) eligible to use the new waiver, but will be able to use the waiver under the current law.
 Moreover, applicants who are inadmissible under any other ground other than unlawful presence cannot apply for the new waiver.
-Other grounds of inadmissibility not subject to the new waiver include: criminal grounds of inadmissibility, medical, fraud, misrepresentation, false claims of U.S. citizenship, individuals subject to a final order of removal.
+Other grounds of inadmissibility not subject to the new waiver include criminal grounds of inadmissibility, medical, fraud, misrepresentation, false claims of U.S. citizenship, and individuals subject to a final order of removal.
 Notwithstanding such limitations, individuals subject to other grounds of inadmissibility can still benefit from the waiver existing under current law by departing the United States to attend a consular interview abroad and then filing the waiver while outside the United States.
-Applicants who have already received an interview appointment letter from the National Visa Center date before January 3, 2012 are not eligible to file the new waiver application
+Applicants who have already received an interview appointment letter from the National Visa Center date before January 3, 2012, are not eligible to file the new waiver application

 Who Is Not Eligible To Apply For The Provisional Unlawful Presence Waiver?